How (and Why) to Line Cabinets with Freezer Paper

 Bonus Tip: If You Get a Tear

-It’s very easy to accidentally tear your parchment paper, especially if you use the box edge to cut it instead of scissors.
+It’s very easy to accidentally tear your freezer paper, especially if you use the box edge to cut it instead of scissors.
 But there’s no need to throw away the torn piece.

 Tear in side of parchment paperPin

-Just cut a small strip of parchment paper that’s big enough to cover the tear.
+Just cut a small strip of freezer paper that’s big enough to cover the tear.

 Small strip of parchment paper to cover tearPin